 9. Sleek and Sassy Nutritional Diet: Garden Macaw Parrot Food

 This is one of the parrot’s best food options in the natural foods category.
-The formula is made with ingredients that are all-natural and they are enriched with vitamins, minerals, and amino acids for a healthy and balanced diet.
+The formula is made with ingredients that are all-natural and are enriched with vitamins, minerals, and amino acids for a healthy and balanced diet.
 There are no artificial colors or preservatives used in the feed.
-It’s one of the best carrot pellets mixes made in the pacific northwest of the USA.
+It’s one of the best carrot pellet mixes made in the pacific northwest of the USA.

 Ingredients are fresh and human-grade.
 The mix contains a blend of fruits, vegetables, and nuts.
 Your parrot will have a big variety to choose from including Whole Brazil nuts, almonds, sweet potato, carrots, red chili peppers, green bell peppers, pineapple, banana chips, papaya, legumes, seeds, garden peas, and whole grains.
 This food contains healthy enzymes that help parrots to digest and absorb the nutrients.

 Harrison’s Adult Lifetime Coarse is for medium to large parrots.
 It’s certified by the USDA NOP as being organic.
 There are no artificial colors or preservatives and there is no chemical processing involved.
 This formula is recommended for parrots that are healthy and that are not molting or breeding.
 It’s a premium diet and one of the best carrot pellet choices in the natural category for daily maintenance.

 11. Higgins Intune Natural Food Mix for Parrots

 Higgins Intune is a natural mix for parrot’s best food options.
 It is fortified with Omega Fatty Acids, Probiotics that aid digestion, and DHA for enhancing brain health and other vital functions of the parrot’s body.
 This is the best possible mixture of nutritional ingredients without artificial flavors, colors, or preservatives.